vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 been given in the same number of pages.

 In some places I have indicated the rewards promised for bathing in the tirthas; but I have not done so in every case.
-The purānas promise one or Inore of the following rewards viz the same merit as the performance of Aśvamedha or Vājapeya or other solemn Vedic sacrifices or teaching the highest worlds such as those of Brahma, Viṣṇu or Siva, the destruction of the gravest sins such as brāhmana murder, the same merit as arises frono gifts of a thousand cows &c.
+The purānas promise one or Inore of the following rewards viz the same merit as the performance of Aśvamedha or Vājapeya or other solemn Vedic sacrifices or teaching the highest worlds such as those of Brahma, Viṣṇu or Śiva, the destruction of the gravest sins such as brāhmana murder, the same merit as arises frono gifts of a thousand cows &c.

 Many of the doubts and difficulties about the identification of several tirthas can, if at all, be solved only by means of actual journeys to various places and investigations on the spot.
 That is a task which would require for its proper accom